 There are lots of interesting comments from Aristotle about relationships in book 8 of the Nicomachean Ethics that I thought were relevant to Facebook and Twitter.
 You can access an old translation online for free.
 For example, Aristotle addresses the issue of power in relationships.
 In Twitter, power is obvious.
 If you follow someone but they don't follow you, they are in the power position.
 If they decide to follow you, you are equal.
 In Facebook, everyone is equal because you both have to agree to be friends.
 Now, there are people who accept everyone as a Facebook friend and follow everyone who follows you on Twitter, but this has some negative effects on the functioning of the applications–they are cluttered with people you really do not know.

-3 replies on “Aristotle on Facebook and Twitter”
+3 responses to “Aristotle on Facebook and Twitter”

 Do you find that the time taken up on Twitter / Facebook detracts or enhances your ‘real life’ friendships?